-"I'm giving two of these cards to all of my patients.
+"I'm offering these resources to all my patients.
 They talk about relationships and how they affect our health.
-Take a look, and I've also included one for a friend or family member.
-On the back of the card there are resources you can call or text, and you can always talk to me about how you think your relationships are affecting your health.
+Take a look, and please share with a friend or family member....On the back of the card there are resources you can call or text, and you can always talk to me about how you think your relationships are affecting your health.
 Is any of this a part of your story?"

-5: Support
+S: Support

-- ▶ Though disclosure of violence is not the goal, it will happen -know how to support someone who discloses. - Make a warm referral to your local domestic/sexual violence partner agency or national hotlines (on the back of all safety cards). - Offer health promotion strategies and a care plan that takes surviving abuse into consideration. - What resources are available in your area for survivors of domestic and sexual violence?
-How about for LGBTQ, immigrant, or youth survivors?
-Partnering with local resources makes all the difference.
+- ▶ Though disclosure of violence is not the goal, it will happen -- know how to support someone who discloses. - Make a warm referral to your local domestic/sexual violence partner agency or national hotlines (on the back of all safety cards). - Offer health promotion strategies and a care plan that takes surviving abuse into consideration. - What resources are available in your area for survivors of domestic and sexual violence?
+Partnering with local organizations makes all the difference.